ga-wdi-lessons/pseudocode/readme.md

 - Identify the Problem
 - Conceptualize
-  - Big picture, big strokes
 - Break it down
 - Start small

-Q. Where does pseudocode fit?
+Q. Where does pseudocode fit in these steps?
 ---

 > A. Break it down OR Start small